moirivilla/TikiTrainer/README.md

-# Welcome to TikiTrainer 🏃‍♀️
+# Welcome to Tiki Trainer 🏃‍♀️

 ## TikiTrainer is your personalized running companion.
 This app allows you to: